eventide-project/docs/user-guide/component-host.md

 ::: danger
 If the process is terminated using the operating system's KILL signal, consumers and handlers will not shutdown gracefully.
 It's not safe to kill the process.
 Use the KILL signal only when it's absolutely unavoidable.
 :::

-### Unhandled Errors

-Any unhandled errors raised in any of a host's consumers will cause the host to safely shut down all consumers in the process, and then the process will be terminated.

 ### Using the Keyboard